1908 Cistern Circles

 Brick or gold-painted circles, about three feet in diameter, mark the locations of underground emergency water cisterns at intersections across San Francisco.
 The city maintains around 170 to 177 of them, holding between 75,000 and 200,000 gallons each, for a combined capacity of over 11 million gallons.

 The cisterns are part of the Auxiliary Water Supply System, built in response to the 1906 earthquake when broken water mains left firefighters with no way to stop the fires that destroyed much of the city.
-Construction began in 1909 and finished in 1913, building on a smaller network of about 23 cisterns dating to the 1850s.
+The system was built in the years after 1906, with construction ramping up from 1908 and the main expansion finishing in 1913, building on a smaller network of about 23 cisterns dating to the 1850s.
 The system is still maintained and operational.
 The San Francisco Fire Department tests and fills the cisterns regularly.

 The circles are scattered across the city, with concentrations in older neighborhoods like the Mission, Hayes Valley, Nob Hill, and the Financial District.
 The gold-painted ones are the easiest to spot.
 Most are flush with the pavement at intersections and have a manhole at the center labeled CISTERN S.F.F.D.